openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ### alternateIdentifier
 _Type: [AlternateIdentifier](#alternateidentifier) &bull; Cardinality: MANY_

-All the identifiers associated to the result other than the authoritative ones.
+All the identifiers associated to the research product other than the authoritative ones.

 ```json
 "alternateIdentifier": [